thewhitetulip/build-app-with-python-antitextbook/04-list-set-dict.md

 >>> a
 ['2', 1.11111, [1, 2, 3], 1, 2, 3]
 ```
-`del` can be used to delete any variable, it de-allocates a variable, it can also be used to delete elements from any data type(list, set, dict, tuple).
+`del` can be used to delete any variable, it de-allocates a variable, it can also be used to delete elements from any data type(list, set, dict).
+We can't delete individual elements from tuples, but using `del`, we can delete the variable of the tuple itself.

 ## pop